SpamAssassin Bayes Training

 1) Message successfully un/learned.

-Is it learned?
-Because I am confused on 'un/learned'.
-As shown below: 2) Some spam mails are unable to learn due to greater than max message size (512000 bytes).
+2) Some spam mails are unable to learn due to greater than max message size (512000 bytes).
 The size of the email is more than 512kb but it is spam.
 What should I do?

 As shown below: